Kali Linux History

 This made way for the next project, WHAX (or the long hand, WhiteHat Slax).
 The name change was because the base OS changed from Knoppix to Slax.
 WHAX started at v3, as a nod towards it carrying on from Whoppix.

-Using the experience gained from all of this, Kali Linux came after BackTrack.
+Using the experience gained from all of this, Kali Linux came after BackTrack in 2013.
 Kali started off using Debian stable as the engine under the hood before moving to Debian testing when Kali became a rolling OS.

 Below is a rough overview of how Kali Linux came to be: